 Regrowing carrot greens

-Cut off the tops of harvested carrots and place them in a shallow bowl.
+Cut the tops off the harvested carrots and place them in a shallow bowl.
 Add enough water to cover only half of the base.
 Position the bowl on a sunny windowsill.
 Change the water daily to keep it fresh.

 New carrot greens will sprout in a few days.
 These greens won’t grow new taproots, but they can be used as herbs in soups or salads.
 Transplant the shoots into soil for longer growth.